Kolten-Pilar/Rock-Paper-Scissors/README.md

       ---since there are 3 choices we can say there is a 1/3 chance of each choice.
 We can use math.random() to have the computer randomly select a number and then write if statements to allocate each choice.
 So, we can say something like 'if the computer's random number is 1/3 or less, the computer's choice is rock.
 If the computer's random number is greater than 1/3 AND less than 2/3, the computer's choice is paper.
 If the computer's random number is greater than 2/3, the computer's choice is scissors.

     6/28/23
-    -Now that we have a function for determining computer's choice, we need to have a way to compare the player's choice when they click a button to the computer's choice
+    Now that we have a function for determining computer's choice, we need to have a way to compare the player's choice when they click a button to the computer's choice
       --we can use an if-else function again here to compare the function we created to determine the computer's move to our player's move
       -- log into console to ensure functionality